sherriejudy/NewHacks/README.md

 # [Networking Mentorship Tool - NMT.js](http://127.0.0.1:5500/index.html)

 Finding mentorship or protegees in fields in interests has never been easier than with our Networking Mentorship Tool, NMT.js.
+Made during NewHacks University of Toronto 2020.

 ## Preview